-- We are accepting Start-up Grant applications, which are submitted as part of CWELCC expansion applications, on an ongoing basis.
-Eligible child care providers may apply at any time.
-Please note that this grant is subject to funding availability. - Applications will be reviewed with consideration to project scope.
-We will prioritize funding for projects where project scope can be successfully completed by December 31, 2026. - You must reconcile funding for approved projects and follow the reconciliation requirements provided based on your project scope. - If you are approved for a Start-up Grant, you may qualify for reimbursement on eligible expenses that you incurred prior to notice of grant approval.
-Peel will only consider eligible expenses incurred by active expansion projects which have not yet received a new or revised licence for the new spaces by EDU. - Expansion projects are considered closed once you receive your new or revised licence from EDU.
-You will not be eligible for retroactive Start-up Grant funding for a site that is licensed. - Once your expansion project is complete, the newly-created spaces must appear in the primary capacity of Schedule 1 of your new or revised licence issued by EDU.
-If there is a discrepancy between the licensed capacity and the spaces Peel originally approved for expansion, we will work with you on the reconciliation process.

-- You must return your approved Start-up Grant allocation (spent and unspent) if you: - Do not complete your approved expansion project by December 31, 2026. - Opt out of CWELCC. - Close your centre.
+- If you are approved for a Start-up Grant, you may qualify for reimbursement on eligible expenses that you incurred between January 1, 2025 and the date of your funding approval.
+Peel will only consider eligible expenses incurred by active expansion projects which have not yet received a new or revised licence for the new spaces by the Ministry of Education. - Expansion projects are considered closed once you receive your new or revised licence from the Ministry of Education.
+You will not be eligible for retroactive Start-up Grant funding for a site that is licensed. - Once your expansion project is complete, the newly-created spaces must appear in the primary capacity of Schedule 1 of your new or revised licence issued by the Ministry of Education.
+If there is a discrepancy between the licensed capacity and the spaces Peel originally approved for expansion, we will work with you on the reconciliation process. - You must return your approved Start-up Grant allocation (spent and unspent) if you: - Do not complete your approved expansion project by December 31, 2026. - Opt out of CWELCC before the end of the term of your Start-up Grant Funding Agreement. - Close your centre before the end of the term of your Start-up Grant Funding Agreement.